fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 [cube_point_hdr renders]

 The implementation strategy was quite straightforward.
-First, First, I render the scene once into an HDR framebuffer (a std::vector<Vec3>), where each pixel stores radiance values as floats (not clamped to 0-255).
-After the rendering is complete, I saved the .exr file using the [TinyEXR library](https://github.com/syoyo/tinyexr), because stb library does not support EXR format even though it supports HDR format.
+First, I render the scene once into an HDR framebuffer, where each pixel stores radiance values as floats (not clamped to 0-255).
+After the rendering is complete, I saved the .exr file using the [TinyEXR library](https://github.com/syoyo/tinyexr) , because stb library does not support EXR format even though it supports HDR format.
 Then, for each tonemapping operator specified in the camera, I applied the corresponding tonemapping function to convert the HDR framebuffer into an LDR framebuffer (clamped to 0-255), and saved that as a PNG using stb_image_write.

 ```cpp